isomerpages/govtech-stp/_atp/00a-Requirements-and-process.md

     <td style="font-size:16px;border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8; background-color:#EDEDED"><b>Non-Residential accommodation and individual room with attached toilet</b> </td>
     <td style="font-size:16px;border-right:1px solid #D8D8D8;">
      <ol style="margin-top:0px; list-style-type: disc;">
-         <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.0;">Book an accommodation in Singapore to serve out their isolation period for 1–2 days while waiting for their on-arrival COVID-19 Polymerase Chain Reaction (PCR) test result<sup>1</sup> (the accommodation must be <b>non-residential and an individual room with an attached toilet</b>);</li>
+         <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.0;">Book an accommodation in Singapore to serve out their isolation period for 1–2 days while waiting for their on-arrival COVID-19 Polymerase Chain Reaction (PCR) test result (the accommodation must be <b>non-residential and an individual room with an attached toilet</b>);</li>
      </ol>
 <p style="font-size:16px; margin-top:0px; margin-bottom:0px; line-height:1.0;"><i>Note: Visitors may refer to the Singapore Hotel Association (SHA) <a href="https://sha.org.sg/hotel-accommodation">website</a> for a list of hotels currently accepting visitors travelling to Singapore under the Air Travel Pass.
 The list is non-exhaustive and visitors may book other available accommodations as long as these are non-residential and individual rooms with an attached toilet.</i></p>
     </td>